triska/clpfd/README.md

 and
 [`(#<)/2`](http://www.swi-prolog.org/pldoc/doc_for?object=%23%3C%20/%202)
-are meant to be used as pure alternatives for lower-level arithmetic primitives.
+are meant to be used as pure alternatives for lower-level arithmetic primitives over integers.
 Importantly, they can be used in *all directions*.

 For example, we can use CLP(FD) constraints to obtain a version of `n_factorial/2` that can be used as a true relation: